-Most of us find ourselves having to mail photographs to friends and family on occasion, but worry about losing, or damaging our precious memories through the mail, of course, they don’t want them to be lost or damaged.
-Yes, things happen and sometimes the postal service loses things, but there are ways you can make this much less of a possibility.
-Over the thirty-four years that I have been in the photography business, I have mailed out thousands of photos to customers and sent thousands of rolls of the film (in the day), to labs and had as many sent to me.
-During that time, and with all those mailings I have never had a package lost in the mail.
+Most of us find ourselves having to mail photographs to friends and family occasionally but worry about losing or damaging our precious memories through the mail; of course, they don’t want them to be lost or damaged.
+Yes, things happen, and sometimes the postal service loses things, but there are ways you can make this much less of a possibility.
+Over the thirty-four years that I have been in the photography business, I have mailed out thousands of photos to customers, sent thousands of rolls of the film (in the day) to labs, and had as many sent to me.
+During that time, and with all those mailings, I have never had a package lost in the mail.

 Here is how to mail photos.

-#1 package them well.
-I send photos to customers in ether 6×9 or 9×12 catalog envelopes available from just about any store that carries office supplies, (Wal-Mart carries these manila envelopes in packages of five).
+I send photos to customers in either 6×9 or 9×12 catalog envelopes available from just about any store that carries office supplies (Wal-Mart carries these manila envelopes in packages of five).
 I slip a piece of solid cardboard into the envelope.
-If it’s the 9×12 I put an 8½x11½ inch cardboard in the envelope, a 6×9 gets a 5½X8½.
+If it’s the 9×12, I put an 8½x11½ inch cardboard in the envelope; a 6×9 gets a 5½X8½.
 This is sturdy cardboard that will not bend easily.
-You can also buy ready made photo mailers that work well and make it easier if you’re just mailing one or two photos.
+You can also buy ready-made photo mailers that work well and make it easier if you’re mailing one or two photos.
 It is a good idea to put a piece of plain paper (copy paper works well) over the face of the photo.
 I have had one occasion where the little ripples in the cardboard made a mark on the photo.

-#4.
-Now you can bring it to the post office to mail it.
-The price for mailing envelopes that do not bend easily has gone way up in the last few years.
-As of this writing the cost to mail an envelope like this, (6×9 or 9×12 or the larger 10×13 with up to four ounces starts at $3.66 and varies with where you are mailing it. (it was not that long ago that it was eighty-five cents, well maybe it was that long ago, and it just doesn’t seem like a long time)
+Now you’re ready to bring it to the post office.
+The price of mailing envelopes that do not bend easily has increased in the last few years.
+As of this writing, the cost to mail an envelope like this (6×9 or 9×12 or the larger 10×13 with up to four ounces starts at $4.80 and now varies with where you are mailing it. (it was not that long ago that it was eighty-five cents, well maybe it was that long ago, and it just doesn’t seem like a long time)

-For weights over 4 oz, you can check the calculator at the post offices web site. https://postcalc.usps.com/
+For weights over 4 oz, you can check the calculator at the post office website. https://postcalc.usps.com/

 There you have it, how to mail your photos to help ensure that they will arrive safe and sound.
 Will this guarantee that something bad won’t happen to them?
 No, but this will help get them there unharmed.